-National Law Enforcement & Firefighter Children’s Foundation founder and President, Alfred R. Kahn, hosted our first annual Thanksgiving Parade Breakfast in November, 2001 – just after the 9/11 tragedy.
+The First Responders Children’s Foundation was originally formed as the National Law Enforcement & Firefighter Children’s Foundation in 2002.
+Founder and President, Alfred R. Kahn, hosted our first annual Thanksgiving Parade Breakfast in November, 2001 – just after the 9/11 tragedy.
 His hope was to provide the families of New York’s first responders lost in the line of duty with a positive, supportive and festive atmosphere as they entered what was sure to be a very difficult holiday season.
 The event was even more powerful for the children and families than Mr. Kahn could have imagined.

 “Your Thanksgiving event brings so much joy to so many people – I can’t begin to tell you how much everyone (including me) appreciates it!!” – Chief Joseph J. Esposito, NYPD

 The overwhelmingly grateful response from these families underscored for Al that the impact of each loss was going to last a lifetime.
 There was a clear need for an organization that could be there to help these families, and others across the country, with crucial assistance years into the future.

 A few months later, the National Law Enforcement & Firefighters Children’s Foundation (NLEAFCF) was incorporated to provide aide to line of duty families in which a parent had been killed or permanently disabled in the line of duty.
 Support was provided through emergency grants to families, programing grants to first responder agencies for child education and safety initiatives, and the continued staging of our annual Thanksgiving Parade Breakfast.

 Scholarships & Grant Program